 Volcanic basalt is a rock which can be turned into oil-absorbent fibers.
 A company named EcoBasalt was founded in Israel in February of 2012.
 Its founders are leveraging Russian space technology to create a new product for cleaning up oil spills.
 Their product is named SB-1 and is based on the absorbent properties of basalt. […]

 Green iftars, and sustainable ways Muslims can approach the holy month of Ramadan.
-The holiest month of the Islamic year, Ramadan, began last Friday, 20 July.
-This Ramadan, many Muslims are looking at a new dimension of the month: our impact on the earth.
-This is particularly important as we learn more about the effects […]
+The holiest month of the Islamic year, Ramadan, occues in a new month every year because the Mulsim calendar follows the lunar cycle, not the sun.
+This Ramadan, many Muslims are looking at a new dimension of the month: our impact on […]

 Charging our clothes to credit cards is nothing new.
 Now our clothes may be doing the charging.
 Scientists at the University of South Carolina (USC) have devised a way to turn the material in a cotton T-shirt into a source of electrical power.
 They envision a future where electronics are part of our wardrobe.
 A […]

 Apple product releases are delayed in the Mideast shortening the supported product life in this part of the world.
 Apple also practices planned obsolescence.
 In an open letter to customers, Apple’s senior VP of hardware engineering admitted that it was a mistake to remove Apple products from the EPEAT environmental rating system.
 He writes:”We’ve recently heard […]

 Ramadan period expected to add to weighty population Eat less, and go to the gym more.
 Alas, easier said than done in some Gulf states, especially during Ramadan.
 Kuwait, Qatar, the United Arab Emirates and Bahrain are among the world’s top ten overweight nations, a new report by BMC Public Health has found.
 The extra […]